-During his tenure at Yale, Simon has worked with All-Ivy post players Greg Mangano ’12 and reigning Ivy League Player of the Year Justin Sears ’16.
+During his tenure at Yale, Simon has worked with All-Ivy post players Greg Mangano ’12 and two-time Ivy League Player of the Year Justin Sears ’16.
 Under his guidance, Yale has been one of the best teams in the nation in free throw rate and team defense.
-Additionally, Yale has finished No. 1 in offensive rebounding percentage in three of his four seasons.
+Additionally, Yale has finished No. 1 in offensive rebounding percentage in four of his five seasons.

-His first four years coaching at Yale have coincided with the most successful graduating class since the Class of 1908.
-He has been intimately involved with every Yale postseason appearance in the modern era, including the 2014 run to the CIT finals.
-Simon has also been present for both of the 20-win seasons Yale has had during James Jones’ tenure – one as a player and one as an assistant coach.
+His first five years coaching at Yale have coincided with one of the most successful stretches in school history.
+He has been intimately involved with every Yale postseason appearance in the modern era, including the 2016 NCAA Tournament victory over Baylor.
+Simon has also been present for all three of the 20-win seasons Yale has had during James Jones’ tenure – one as a player and two as an assistant coach.

 Prior to returning to Yale, Simon spent time as science teacher and coach at Cardinal Hayes High School in the Bronx, as well as time working in the financial services industry.